9 Styles of Windows

 Trim for wood windows

 From Colonial to Craftsman and Ranch to Provincial, you can choose from a variety of interior trim options that give you fresh new ways to frame your view.
 On the outside, look for low-maintenance aluminum-clad trim options for wood windows.
-The more styles available, the more likely your windows can stay true to your home’s architectural style and decor.
+With more styles available, you are more likely to find windows that will be true to your home’s architectural style and decor.